theNewDynamic/sophiamcclennen.com/content/en/post/2012-01-27-wheres-the-outrage-it-takes-comedians-to-stand-up-to-newts-hypocrisy.md

 ---
-title: 'Where&#8217;s the Outrage?
-It Takes Comedians to Stand Up to Newt&#8217;s Hypocrisy'
+title: "Where's the Outrage?
+It Takes Comedians to Stand Up to Newt's Hypocrisy"
 date: 2012-01-27 12:00:00
 categories:
 - what-im-watching